oscartoled0/Hypersonic-Capsule/README.md

-# Hypersonic-Capsule
+# Hypersonic-Probe
-OpenFOAM analysis of hypersonic flow
+OpenFOAM analysis of hypersonic flow.
+The solution have been done using rhoCentralFoam.